Wisconsin driver’s ed grant OPEN — apply NOW!

 • ✅ Birth certificate or passport.

-• ✅ Social Security card or acceptable alternative.
+• ✅ Social Security card, W-2, or another acceptable Social Security document.

 • ✅ Signed MV3001 with driver’s ed and sponsor sections completed.

-Keep these in a folder so nothing is forgotten on the day of your DMV visit.
+Keep all documents in one folder so nothing gets missed on the day of your DMV visit.

 Step 3: Testing